namsi-lia/WaetherApp/README.md

 ### Accessibility ♿
 Not all components have properly defined [aria attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA), visual focus indicators, etc.

-## Support 🤝
-Give a ⭐️ if you like this project!

-Thanks a lot for stopping by and supporting me!

 ## Credits
 Design inspired by [Diana Malewicz - Weather App UI illustrations](https://uxdesign.cc/create-a-weather-app-ui-with-3d-like-illustrations-4a6a5686c5ea)